cpastorelli/README-Generator/README.md

   Trial and Error

   ## Questions
-  If you have any questions, please feel free to contact me!
+  If you have any questions, comments, or suggestions, please feel free to contact me!
+I am new to this and any advice/ help is appreciated!

   - [Github](https://github.com/cpastorelli)
   - [Email](cpastorelli@arcanabrewing.com)